 Author Jane Dwinell lives the frugal life.
 To keep life interesting, she has done many things over the years, both paid and volunteer.
 She has been (and, in some cases, continues to be) a nurse, farmer, business owner, chef, carpenter, salsa maker, maple syrup producer, guardian ad litem, teacher, hospice chaplain, parish minister, author, consultant, quiltmaker, knitter, actress, singer, yoga practitioner, long distance runner, downhill skier, disc golf player, live-aboard boater, mother, daughter, partner, sister, aunt, and friend.
-She, and her partner, Sky Yardley, divide their time between New Orleans, Vermont, and France.
+She, and her partner, Sky Yardley, currently reside in Burlington, Vermont.

 To read the April 2009 AARP Bulletin article about the author and her husband, click here.

 Jane posts frugal tips several times a week on the Freedom Through Frugality page on Facebook.
 Click here to see it.

 SPECIAL SALE GOING ON NOW: Buy one copy of Freedom Through Frugality, get one FREE!
 That’s right, for every copy you order, we’ll toss another one in for you to share with a friend.